brunogaleski/seriesIsaw/README.md

 Import the database from seriesisaw.sql (available in the root of the project)

+Create a database with the name 'seriesIsaw'

 Create a .env file from .env.example file.
-Fill your .env with database connection information.
+Fill your .env with the database connection information.

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1